sa6mwa/prokope/README.md

-The more formal Five Paragraph Order following the Recognitional Planning Model is supposed to establish a shared understanding of the task at hand and in which way to solve it by *rehearsing* a story in mainly three stages (*initially, thereafter and finally*).
-The 5PO also contains out-of-band information such as who is to arrange deploy-pizza and beer after successfully shipping the software (just kidding), which cost-center to bill, who the customer is and how to communicate with him/her.
+The more formal Five Paragraph Order following the Recognitional Planning Model is supposed to establish a shared understanding of the task at hand and in which way to solve it by simulating and *rehearsing* a story in mainly three stages (*initially, thereafter and finally*).
+The 5PO also contains out-of-band information such as who is to arrange deploy-pizza and beer after successfully shipping the software (just kidding), which cost-center to bill, who the customer or product owner is and how to communicate with him/her.

 Execution is to be iterative with concurrently running inner-loops (each sub-team solving sub-tasks) within the whole routine which is